mrf-dot/linuxize-school-pc/README.md

 ### I have your IP address and I am going to report you

 This would only be a threat if I wasn't using NordVPN.
 NordVPN is a Virtual Private Network with over 5000+ servers in 60 countries!
-It allows you to access Geolocked content and stay safer online.
+It allows me to access Geolocked content and stay safer online.
 Enter code INTERNETHISTORIAN for 73% off a 2 year plan! or go to [https://nordvpn.com/internethistorian](https://nordvpn.com/internethistorian)